ggarnier/ggarnier.github.io/_drafts/anatomy-of-a-code-review.md

 ### For the reviewee

-- **learn about the project:** just like the reviewer, a great way to start in a new project is asking for feedback from the more experienced in the team
+- **learn about the project:** just like the reviewer, a great way to start in a new project is asking for feedback from the more experienced in the team.
+Here's [another example](https://github.com/tsuru/tsuru/pull/1973)
-- **learn about the technologies involved (languages, frameworks, libraries):** the same comments from the reviewer part are worth here
+- **learn about the technologies involved (languages, frameworks, libraries):** the same comments from the reviewer part are worth here.
+Here's [one more example](https://github.com/tsuru/tsuru/pull/1969#discussion_r175858044)
 - **learn other ways to solve problems:** when you face a bug, you may already have the complete solution in your head; that solution could really work after you implement it.
 But that doesn't mean this is the only way to solve the problem.
 Probably there are other solutions out there, and they may be simpler, clearer, safer or perform better.
 Other developers could show these other solutions in their reviews
 - **learn to accept critics:** sometimes we get so attached to the code we wrote that we could get offended when someone criticizes it.
 Code reviews help us learn to get over this, because we are explicitly asking for people to give feedback on our code, and they'll answer.
 Over time you'll learn these feedbacks are great ways of learning